 Plan meetings on a regular basis to maintain good cooperation between members and to evaluate the progress of the program.

 a.
-Maintain objectivity and support this in the other members too.
+Maintain objectivity and support this as well amongst the other members.

 b.
 Reflect if everyone is still working effectively together.